Trust Pilot Reviews

 LED tube bulbs replace traditional fluorescent lamps in existing fixtures across offices, schools, and industrial facilities.
 Available in 2-8 foot lengths with T8 and T5 diameters, these fluorescent replacements install in troffers, strip lights, and high bay fixtures at typical mounting heights of 7-10 feet.

-• Frosted tubes work best in troffers and direct/indirect fixtures where users work directly beneath the lighting.
-The diffused output reduces computer screen glare and creates comfortable office environments.
+• Frosted tubes work well in troffers and direct/indirect fixtures where users work directly beneath the lighting.
+The diffused output reduces computer screen glare and creates more comfortable office environments.

 • Clear tubes maximize output in strip lights and shop fixtures, particularly for precision tasks requiring high illumination levels.
 Their focused beam pattern suits workbench lighting and inspection areas.

-• High bay tube applications benefit from either lens type depending on specific requirements.
+• High bay tube applications can benefit from either lens type, depending on specific requirements.
 Choose frosted for glare-sensitive environments or clear for maximum light output in challenging applications.

-We typically recommend frosted lenses for any application under 20 feet or where fixtures remain visible during normal activities.
-Clear lenses work best in high-mounting applications above 25 feet or specialized task lighting where maximum illumination takes priority over visual comfort.
+• Choose clear lenses for high-mounting applications above 25 feet or specialized task lighting where maximum illumination takes priority

-Our certified lighting specialists help you optimize your lens selection through complimentary custom lighting plans tailored to your specific facility requirements.
-We analyze your ceiling heights, work areas, and visual comfort needs to determine the ideal balance between clear and frosted lenses for maximum performance.
-Our energy savings calculations show exactly how different lens choices impact your operating costs and utility rebate eligibility.
-With over 17 years of commercial lighting experience, our product specialists guide you through complex decisions like beam angles, lumen requirements, and glare control strategies that make the difference between adequate lighting and exceptional results.
+Our experienced lighting specialists help you optimize your lens selection through complimentary custom lighting plans tailored to your specific facility requirements.
+We analyze your ceiling heights, work areas, and visual comfort needs to determine the ideal balance between clear and frosted lenses for optimal performance.